 When staying here, you’ll need to book your own ski or snowboard lessons.
 Tuition is strongly recommended for complete beginners and is always a good idea whatever your level to perfect your technique.
 Group lessons are a great way for children to learn with their peers whilst giving you some free time on the slopes.
 Groups are also a generally cheaper option for adults, however, with a private instructor you’ll have undivided attention and be able to progress at your own pace.

-Also see: Ski School in Val Thorens, France
+Also see: Ski Schools in Val Thorens, France

 Guides & Tours